 Size Direction/position

 Five Fat Peas Roly Poly Up, Up, Up Forwards and Backwards

-A Big Red Bus The Grand Old Duke of York Hokey Cokey or
+A Big Red Bus The Grand Old Duke of York Shooglie Wooglie

-Here We Go Round The Shooglie Wooglie
+Here We Go Round The

 Mulberry Bush

-Choosing a book for your Bookbug Session
+Choosing a book

 There are lots of books which feature counting, numbers, shapes, sizes and other mathematical concepts.
-We've included a few suggestions on the Bookbug Session template.
-For other ideas, have a look at the Books About Numbers booklist on our website: scottishbooktrust.com/book-lists/books-about-numbers
+We've included a few suggestions on the Maths Week Scotland Bookbug Session plan below.
+For other ideas, have a look at the Books that support numeracy booklist on our website.

-Messages for parents
+Messages for families

 We want families to have fun and to build songs, rhymes and stories into their daily life.
-Bookbug Sessions are a great way to share simple information about how doing this has a positive impact on children's learning and development.
-Remind parents that they are already introducing maths and numeracy to their children.
-Here are simple key messages to include in your Bookbug Session:
+Where possible, please share information with parents and carers about how doing this has a positive impact on children's learning and development.
+We've included a few examples below.
+Remind parents that they are already introducing maths and numeracy to their children by doing songs and rhymes.

-- Action songs such as 'A Big Red Bus' and 'Forwards and Backwards' are a great way to introduce to children to children to the concepts of shape, size and direction.
+- Action songs such as A Big Red Bus and Forwards and Backwards are a great way to introduce to children to children to the concepts of shape, size and direction.
 Joining in with the actions helps children to grasp these concepts and introduces them to early maths language. - Finger rhymes help children see numbers represented.
 This will help them learn to recognise numbers by sight so they will know what 3 looks like and they won't have to count each time. - Children need lots of opportunity to practise counting.
 Include a range of songs and rhymes that count forwards and backwards.